Alejandro Kirk: Professional career

 On May 8, 2021, Kirk was placed on the 60-day injured list with a left hip flexor injury.
 On July 20, Kirk was activated off of the injured list after missing over two months of action.
-Overall for the 2021 season, Kirk batted .242 with eight home runs and 24 RBIs in 60 games.
+Overall for the 2021 season, Kirk batted .242 with eight home runs and 24 RBI in 60 games.

 On July 8, 2022, Kirk was named an All-Star for the first time, along with teammate Vladimir Guerrero Jr. Kirk finished the 2022 season batting .285 with 14 home runs and 63 RBI.
 On November 10, he was announced as the winner of the Silver Slugger award at catcher for the American League.

 On March 22, 2025, Kirk signed a five-year, $58 million contract extension with the Blue Jays.

-On July 6, 2025, Kirk was named to the American League All-Star team for the second time.
+On July 6, Kirk was named to the American League All-Star team for the second time.
 He became the first Blue Jays catcher with multiple appearances at the All-Star Game.

-Not known for speed, Kirk achieved the first stolen base of his career on August 15, 2025.

-On September 28, 2025, Kirk hit two home runs against the Tampa Bay Rays, including a grand slam, in a victory that clinched the AL East title for the Toronto Blue Jays, their first division championship since 2015.
+Not known for speed, Kirk achieved the first stolen base of his career on August 15.
+On September 28, Kirk hit two home runs against the Tampa Bay Rays, including a grand slam, in a victory that clinched the AL East title for the Toronto Blue Jays, their first division championship since 2015.

 Kirk made the final out of the 2025 World Series against the Los Angeles Dodgers, grounding into a double play to Dodgers' shortstop Mookie Betts.
 That 11th inning at-bat against Yoshinobu Yamamoto was the 15th "golden pitch" situation in baseball history, a rare occurrence by which either team could theoretically win the World Series championship on the next pitch.

+On April 7, 2026, it was announced that Kirk would miss at least six weeks after undergoing surgery to repair a broken left thumb.
+He was activated from the injured list on June 12.